circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ### Get Authenticated

-To be authenticated by the API server, add an API token using your [account dashboard](https://circleci.com/account/api).
+To be authenticated by the API server, add an API token using the [Personal API Tokens page](https://account.circleci.com/tokens).
 To use the API token, add it to the `circle-token` query param:

 ```sh
 curl "https://circleci.com/api/v1.1/me?circle-token=:token"